Chronial/cygwin-sudo/README.md

 How it works
 ------------

-When run, `cygwin-sudo` uses `cygstart` to run second process in elevated mode.
+When run, `cygwin-sudo` uses `cygstart` to run a second process in elevated mode.
-This elevated process will then run the given command and connect to the initial process to exchange input and output.
+For security reasons, Windows prevents most kinds of communication between elevated and non-elevated processes.
+So, the elevated process connects to the non-elevated process via TCP for communication.
+To prevent other processes from interfering with this connection, it's secured with a random password.

-The given command runs in a pty, so it *acts* as if running in an ordinary terminals.
-Therefore you can run cygwin's interactive console-based program like vim or less.
+The elevated process will then run the given exchange input and output with the original process via the TCP connection.
+The given command is run in a pty, so it *acts* as if running in an ordinary terminal.
+Therefore, you can run interactive console-based programs like vim or less.